 If you do any heavy business work on your phone or tablet, you know that tapping your fingers on a screen can be a bit frustrating and simply is no replacement for a real keyboard.
-Thankfully for those situations, high-quality portable Bluetooth keyboards are the viable option.
+Thankfully, high-quality portable Bluetooth keyboards are available to help.

 Of course, with many companies creating their own models, you can quickly become overwhelmed with all of the options.
 Luckily, you won’t have to look much further.
 We’ve narrowed the search down to the best Android Bluetooth keyboards for any phone or tablet, and many of these options will also work with your iOS and even Windows / Mac powered devices.

 So let’s jump right in and take a look at the best Bluetooth keyboards you can buy right now.

 Anker Ultra Compact Slim Bluetooth Keyboard

 Portability is the name of the game when it comes to Bluetooth keyboards.
 The Anker Ultra’s biggest tagline is that it’s very slim and easy to transport.
 Being only 2/3 the size of a standard keyboard, you won’t have any problems sliding it into your backpack.
 On top of the compact frame, the keyboard also boasts a battery that will last you up to six months before having to charge (which only takes about two hours).

 The Anker Ultra also has a matte finish on the keys which means they won’t feel so hard on your fingers.
 The icing on the cake is that it also ships with an 18-month warranty, and will only set you back a minimal $19.99.
 Can you really complain at a price like that?